 A student may electively exit or withdraw from Bellin College at any time.
-The College requires the student notify the College of his or her intent.
-Notification may be made in person, in writing, by phone, or via e-mail.
-Notification should identify the student's intended last date of class attendance, which will be the official exit date.
+The College requires the student notify the College of his or her intent to withdraw in writing.
+The only exception to this is a personal emergency in which a verbal intent to withdraw will be accepted.
+This written notification should identify the student's intended last date of class attendance, which will be the official exit date.
 Notification must be made to the Advisor and Accommodations Coordinator, Dean of Nursing, Dean of Student Services, and the appropriate Program Director or his/her representative.
 If a student withdraws from the program without completing that enrollment term, the exit date will be the date the notification is received from the student.
 If a student drops all courses during the add/drop period, the official exit date is the last day of the previous enrollment period.

 A student may decide to exit the College prior to the end of an enrollment period and remain enrolled through the end of that session/semester/term.
 In this situation, the student will identify the last day of the enrollment period (session/semester/term) as the official exit date.
-Students may meet with the Advisor and Accommodations Coordinator or Graduate Nursing Program Director to complete required paperwork and related responsibilities before the last day of the enrollment period.
+Students may meet with the Advisor and Accommodations Coordinator to complete required paperwork and related responsibilities before the last day of the enrollment period.
 If necessary, a follow-up appointment may be scheduled for the end of the session/semester/term in order to complete the exit process.